Consensys/linea-monorepo/docs/architecture-description.md

 # Gas price setting

-There are 3 aspects to gas pricing on Linea:
+Gas pricing on Linea is designed to ensure the following three properties:
 * Ensure Sequencer's inclusion logic is aligned to the L1 fee market.
 This is to avoid exploiting Linea to execute transactions for unsustainably low fees
 * Ensure the best user experience for users who use Linea nodes with extended capabilities.
 Unlike the vanilla Ethereum